codophilic/Learn-Java/Java-II.md

 - Then why we got exception? because the for-each loop doesn't allow direct modification of the collection (like removing an element), because it **doesn't give you direct access to the Iterator**.
 In contrast, when you use an explicit iterator (like the `Iterator<String>` above), you have access to the `remove()` method of the Iterator.
 That’s why you must use the `Iterator.remove()` method if you want to safely remove elements while iterating.
 - For-each loop uses an implicit iterator, meaning you don’t see or manage the iterator, but it’s there working under the hood.
 You can’t call `remove()` inside a for-each loop because you don’t have access to the iterator directly.

+> ##### Difference between Iterator and Normal For-loop
+> - In Java, both Iterators and for-loops are used to traverse collections, but they offer different levels of control and functionality.
+>
+> **Key Differences**:
+>
+>1.
+Control over iteration:
+> - For-loop: Offers more direct control over the iteration process, allowing you to access elements by index, iterate in reverse, or skip elements based on specific conditions.
+> - Iterator: Provides a more abstract way to traverse a collection, allowing you to access elements sequentially without needing to know the underlying implementation details.
+>
+>2.
+Modifying the collection:
+> - For-loop: Can be used to modify elements within the collection, but removing elements while iterating can lead to unexpected behavior or exceptions (`ConcurrentModificationException`).
+> - Iterator: Provides the `remove()` method, allowing you to safely remove elements from the collection during iteration.
+>
+>3.
+Flexibility:
+> - For-loop: Works well for simple iteration scenarios, especially with arrays and index-based access.
+> - Iterator: Offers greater flexibility for iterating over different types of collections, including those that don't support direct index access >(e.g., `LinkedLists`).
+>
+>4.
+Performance:
+> - For-loop: Generally faster for arrays and collections with direct index access.
+> - Iterator: Can be slightly less performant for some collections due to the additional overhead of maintaining the iterator state.late the index in the bucket array.

 ##### spliterator

 - The `Spliterator` is a special type of iterator in Java that is used to split a collection or data structure into multiple parts that can be processed in parallel.
 It’s most commonly used to improve performance by splitting tasks across multiple threads.